 The New York State Brownfield Cleanup Program (BCP) is a voluntary program.
 The goal of the BCP is to enhance private-sector cleanups of brownfields and to reduce development pressure on "greenfields."
-A brownfield site is real property, the redevelopment or reuse of which may be complicated by the presence or potential presence of a contaminant.
+A brownfield site is real property, where a contaminant is present at levels exceeding the soil cleanup objectives or other health-based or environmental standards, criteria or guidance, based on the reasonably anticipated use of the property.